KaviYa6628/Alzeimer--detection1/README.md

 ## Acknowledgements
 This project was inspired by the need for early and accurate diagnosis of Alzheimer's disease stages to aid in treatment planning and support research into the disease.

+## Final prediction
+I uploaded a Random image from google with the alzeimer disease type "non demted" to test my model at the end of the code block.
+For this i called my model which is saves as .h5 file,and it is predicted correctly